Why am I qualified to help you?

 I am not a psychiatrist or psychologist, a trained counselor or a certified life coach.
 So, why am I qualified to be a BPD life coach?
 Because I have lived with my diagnosis for more than 35 years and have learned to exist with it and overcome it and, in some ways, thrive with it.

 .
-Following my discharge my IOL therapist had a very difficult time finding my a therapist back in my hometown because I was, essentially, radioactive.
+Following my discharge my after a year-long hospitalization, my therapist had a very difficult time finding my a therapist back in my hometown because I was, essentially, radioactive.
 Too many in-patient psychiatrists there had encountered me and knew how resistant I was to treatment.
 Eventually, he was successful and I entered into a therapeutic relationship which lasted for thirty years.
 Many years ago, however, my psychiatrist told me that I no longer met the criteria for a BPD diagnosis.
 Was I happy?
 Ecstatic.